Distributed deployment

 Node Failure Recovery

 But several recovery scenarios allow qdrant to stay available for requests and even avoid performance degradation.
-Let’s walk throw them from best to worst.
+Let’s walk through them from best to worst.

 Recover with replicated collection

-If the number of failed nodes is less than the replication factor of the collection, you are service, then no data is lost.
-Your cluster should still be able to perform read, search and update queries.
+If the number of failed nodes is less than the replication factor of the collection, then your cluster should still be able to perform read, search and update queries.

 Now, if the failed node restarts, consensus will trigger the replication process to update the recovering node with the newest updates it has missed.